brotkel/blizzwebtest/README.md

 Theming
 --------
-1. Investigate and build theme in Sass
-2. Add semantic tags
-3. Design for mobile using Bootstrap grid
+1. Add breadcrumb
+2. Improve timeline
+3. Add about page content

 Misc
 --------
 1. Test in different browsers
 2. Write testing framework
 3. Can we remove # from paths without breaking it?
+4. Change Stack Exchange profile settings back to Github pages